denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # Packages required before installing DenyHosts #
 #################################################

-The SSH server must be installed and configured.
+# The SSH server must be installed and configured.
-This is not the purpose of this documentation.
+# This is not the purpose of this documentation.
+sudo apt install openssh-server

 # Install the following package to be able to recover the project from Github using git :
+# This is not the purpose of this documentation.
 sudo apt-get install git

-# Package required :
-sudo apt install openssh-server

 # The auth.log file is not always completed following an identification attempt by SSH, but, Denyhosts is based on this file!
 sudo apt install rsyslog